NASA-IMPACT/pangeo-notebook-veda-image/README.md

 # Pangeo Notebook Veda Image

-Docker image based on pangeo-notebook used on VEDA JupyterHub.
+Docker image based on pangeo-notebook used on Disasters JupyterHub.

 ## What's in the image